How to Recognize the Signs of Sexual Abuse Among People With Disabilities

 The effects of experiencing abuse

 Sexual abuse does not only impact a person’s mental health, it can lead to physical health problems as well.
-For example, sexual abuse of a woman may result in pregnancy, or a person may get a sexually transmitted infection from the abuser.
+For example, sexual abuse of a woman may result in pregnancy, or a person may get a sexually transmitted disease from the abuser.

 What to do when you recognize the signs of sexual abuse